-1. These apps offers you two methods to recover data.
+1. These apps offer you two methods to recover data.

 All of these apps are working on Windows PC or Mac because as one professional iPhone data recovery tool, they should be able to extract files and info from iTunes backup for retrieving when the iPhone was lost, damaged, stolen or crashed.

-3, They are commercial software with free trial version.
+3, They are commercial software with a free trial version.

 Some of these apps are called “Free”, but it’s not real.
-They are actually commercial software developed by independent software venders.
-And these venders offers some free trials with many limitations.
+They are actually commercial software developed by independent software vendors.
+And these vendors offer some free trials with many limitations.

 If you’re searching for some best Android file encryption software in 2018, you’ve come to the right place.
 Here I share 3 free apps that use passwords to carefully protect your sensitive and important apps/files on your Android device.